Connect with us

-As a nurse, one of the most rewarding experiences is being present for a mother during labor and delivery.
-It’s a time when her body is working hard to bring new life into the world, and it can be both exhilarating and terrifying.
-As healthcare professionals, we are always looking for ways to enhance the birthing experience for our patients.
+As a nurse, there are countless rewarding moments, but one of the most significant is being able to assist a mother during labor and delivery.
+This is a time when her body works tirelessly to bring a new life into the world, creating a blend of anticipation and anxiety.
+Our aim as healthcare providers is to enhance the childbirth experience for the women under our care.

 One modality that has gained popularity in recent years is aromatherapy.
 Aromatherapy involves using essential oils to promote relaxation, relieve pain, and reduce anxiety.
 While it can be an effective tool in labor and delivery, there are several precautions that nurses must take when implementing aromatherapy for their patients.